odrusso/souv/README.md

 Alongside this, there should be a process running which is frequently checking over this in-memory store and keeping it tidy.
 If the time is more than 30 seconds ago, then kill the process and remove the entry from the store.

+### Timing issues
+It takes ffmpeg a few seconds (around 5?) before the HLS streaming really kicks off.
+The API is currently ignoring all output from the FFMPEG command, but I bet that we should wait for it to start before we return a 200 from the initial POST to `/api/v1/stream`.

+Right now, we just wait 5 seconds before attempting to load the stream in JS